nm-l2tp/NetworkManager-l2tp/README.md

 ## Issue with VPN servers only proposing IPsec IKEv1 weak legacy algorithms

+If you are not able to connect to a L2TP/IPsec server, but have no issue connecting with a Windows 10 or macOS/iOS/iPadOS L2TP client, please also see the Prevalent IKEv1 algorithms section below.

 There is a general consensus that the following legacy algorithms are now considered weak or broken in regards to security and should be phased out and replaced with stronger algorithms.